Victorian Vipers

-The Victorian Vipers are a field hockey team who participate in Australia's national field hockey league, the AHL.
+The Victorian Vipers are a field hockey team who participate in Australia's national field hockey league, the WAHL.
 The team is predominantly made up of amateurs who participate in the Victorian Premier League competition.
-The team's home stadium is the Victorian State Netball and Hockey Centre.
-Since the women's competition was included into the AHL in 1993, the Victorian Vipers have experienced varying levels of success including winning two national championships.
+The team's home stadium is the Victorian State Netball and Hockey Centre, and in 1993 the women's competition was included in the AHL.
+The Victorian Vipers have experienced varying levels of success including winning two national championships.
 These two championships came in the 2003 and 2012 competitions.